 Does your existing retirement plan advisor accept fiduciary responsibility for your plan?

-Leadership within your business should review their organization’s advisory agreements with a fine-tooth comb to determine whether their existing retirement advisor accepts liability, if they protect you as a plan sponsor, and/or if they limit your rights and recourse—or those of your employees and plan beneficiaries—under ERISA.
+Leadership within your business should review their organization’s advisory agreements with a fine-tooth comb to determine whether their existing retirement advisor accepts liability, properly protects you as a plan sponsor, and/or limits your rights and recourse—or those of your employees and plan beneficiaries—under ERISA.

-If you determine that your advisor is not acting as a fiduciary for your plan, then it’s to question whether that advisor is serving your institution’s best interests.
+If you determine that your advisor is not acting as a fiduciary for your plan, you may need to question whether that advisor is serving your institution’s best interests.

-As a retirement plan sponsor for your organization, the standard of professional responsibility has been set for you by ERISA, whether you realize it or not.
+As the retirement plan sponsor and fiduciary to your plan, you are required to adhere to the professional responsibilities set by ERISA, which provides crucial standards you must uphold.
 This professional responsibility can include preparing items such as an RFI for recordkeeping costs, confirming vendor fiduciary commitments, eliminating conflicts of interest, and a variety of other critical hazards.

-SWBC Retirement Plan Services can help organizations by serving as an advocate to evaluate the current state of their plan and provide specific advice to guide plan success.
+SWBC Retirement Plan Services can help organizations by serving as a fiduciary and advocate to evaluate the current state of their plan and provide specific advice to guide plan success.
+Contact us today, and a retirement plan expert will work to help you meet your plan’s needs.

 Let Us Know What You Thought about this Post.